Langley Arts Fund Announces: It’s a Wrap

 Strategic Planning

-In 2013, Joann moved from Seattle to Whidbey Island where she pursues her passions for music and community service.
-She’s a singer-songwriter, a recording artist, and leads Joann Quintana Band.
+In 2013, Joann moved from Seattle to Whidbey Island where she pursues her passions for music, writing and community service.
+She's a singer-songwriter and recording artist.
+In her volunteer community service, she puts to use her background in strategic communications, media relations, community organizing and public affairs.

 Pam Schell